An extended definition of Anosov representation for relatively hyperbolic groups: Extended convergence dynamics

 It only remains to check that $\mc{G}$ is a divergent $\Gamma$-graph.
 Let $\{\alpha_n\}$ be an infinite $\mc{G}$-path, following a vertex path $\{v_n\}$.
 The $\mc{G}$-compatibility condition implies that $\gamma_n \overline{U}_{v_{n+1}}$ is a subset of $\gamma_{n-1} U_{v_n}$ for every $n$.
 Since $M$ is connected and each $U_v$ is a proper subset of $M$, this inclusion must be proper.
 This implies that in the sequence $\gamma_n$, no element can appear more than $\#A$ times and therefore $\gamma_n$ is divergent. \end{proof}

 \begin{remark} This last step is the only part of the proof of \Cref{prop:convergence_dynamics_implies_automaton} which uses the connectedness of $M$.
-This hypothesis is likely unnecessary, but omitting it would involve introducing additional technicalities in the construction of the sets $V_a$, $W_a$---and as stated, the proposition is strong enough for our purposes.
+Note that the proof does \emph{not} assume that the Bowditch boundary $\bgamh$ itself is connected, and this does not follow from connectedness of $M$ since only the subset $\Lambda \subset M$ surjects onto $\bgamh$.

-Note that with this hypothesis removed, \Cref{prop:convergence_dynamics_implies_automaton} would imply that any non-elementary relatively hyperbolic group has a relative quasigeodesic automaton (by taking $M = \bgamh$).
-As stated, the proposition only shows that such an automaton exists when $\bgamh$ is connected. \end{remark}
+Thus, the above arguments almost (but do not quite) show the general statement that \emph{any relatively hyperbolic group has a relative quasigeodesic automaton}.
+This statement was later proved in \cite{MMW2}, using arguments very similar to the above.
+It is likely possible to modify those arguments to also prove \Cref{prop:convergence_dynamics_implies_automaton} without assuming that $M$ is connected.
+However, such a proof would involve introducing additional technicalities in the construction of the sets $V_a$ and $W_a$, so we elect not to do so here. \end{remark}

 We conclude this section by observing that one can slightly refine the construction in \Cref{prop:convergence_dynamics_implies_automaton} to obtain some stronger conditions on the resulting automaton. \begin{prop} Fix a compact subset $Z$ of the Bowditch boundary $\bgamh$.
 Then, for any open set $U \subset M$ containing $\phi^{-1}(Z)$, there is a relative quasigeodesic automaton $\mc{G}$ and a pair of $\mc{G}$-compatible systems of open sets $\{U_a\}$, $\{W_a\}$ as in \Cref{prop:convergence_dynamics_implies_automaton}, additionally satisfying the following: any $z \in Z$ is the limit of a $\mc{G}$-path $\{\alpha_n\}$ (with corresponding vertex path $\{v_n\}$) such that $U_{v_1} \subset U$. \end{prop} \begin{proof} We choose $\eps > 0$ so that $U$ contains $N_M(\phi^{-1}(Z), \eps)$.
 We then construct our relative quasigeodesic automaton $\mc{G}$ as in the proof of \Cref{prop:convergence_dynamics_implies_automaton}, but we also choose a finite subset $A_Z \subset Z$ so that the sets $V_a$ for $a \in A_Z$ give a finite open covering of $Z$.
 We can ensure that the vertex set $A$ of $\mc{G}$ contains $A_Z$.